classicCokie/CodeCompare/README.md

 # Angular Sekeleton

 ## Work in Progress
 This Project should serve as starting Point for new Angular applications.
 It Provides best practise Folder Structure as well as a JWT Authentication.
-The project however not yet ready to be used in production.
+The project, however, is not yet ready to be used in production.
 This message will be removed once its ready.

 ## Development server